 Flash freezing means it is frozen very, very quickly at extremely cold temperatures in order to obtain small ice crystals so the food cells are not damaged.
 Home freezers are not cold enough for this process.

 Try laying stuff out on a cookie sheet and putting it in a cooler with some dry ice.
 Transfer to ziplock bags and store in freezer until needed.
 No more mushy thawed strawberries in December.

 To flash freeze you must literally suck the heat out of the substance you are trying to freeze as fast as possible.
 An average home freezer is more than capable (with a little help from you) if you work in small batches.

 By placing a small amount of substance on a highly conductive material with a large surface area (like an aluminum cookie sheet) the heat moves from the substance to the cookie sheet where it can then be carried away by the freezer.
 This is the same principal used in radiators, and it is why they have 'fins.'
 The more surface area you have the better the heat exchange works.
-It's also the same reason you don't ever want to stick your tongue to a flagpole in the winter.

 You see the problem isn't that the freezer section of your refrigerator isn't powerful enough; a modern freezer is very efficient at removing heat from the refrigeration compartments.
 The problem is that it takes a long time for the heat to 'leach' out of the food to get into the refrigeration compartment in the first place so that the refrigerator can expel the heat.
 By placing the food on a cookie sheet you can speed the process up.